russhughes/st7789_mpy/README.md

   the image.
 There memory required to decode and display a JPG can be considerable as a full screen 320x240 JPG would require at least 3100 bytes for the working area + 320x240x2 bytes of ram to buffer the image.
-Jpg images that would require a buffer larger than available memory can be drawn by passing SLOW for method.
-The SLOW method will draw the image a piece at a time using the Minimum Coded Unit (MCU, typically 8x8).
+Jpg images that would require a buffer larger than available memory can be drawn by passing `SLOW` for method.
+The `SLOW` method will draw the image a piece at a time using the Minimum Coded Unit (MCU, typically 8x8) of the image.

 - `ST7789.bitmap(bitmap, x , y)`